 I am limiting the sale of these to one per order/customer.
 I’m well aware I could be marking these up based on their rarity, and am not selling the entire flat to someone who intends to resell them at a massive mark-up.
 To me, profiting off a federally threatened species and making it your cash cow, while legal, is ethically abhorrent.
 Placing a high dollar value on rare plants is what makes them more enticing to poachers.
-By marking them up, these sellers are contributing to the problem.

 I will also be publishing my seed protocol freely online so that you, too, can try growing them from seed.
 Please share these with others if you’re successful.
 At least half of the plants I grew last year, I gave away to others, and the other I planted myself.
 This isn’t about money.
-It’s about saving a species.
+It’s about preserving a species.
 (PS.
 Federally threatened species cannot be shipped across state lines.
 Local pick-up only.)

 The lovely swamp pink… I honestly don’t know why it’s so rare in cultivation.
 It’s hardly difficult to grow from seed.
 And they’re just as easy to keep happy in pots.
 This one is near and dear to my heart.
 It’s the first species of concern I went through the effort of hunting down seed, researching to the fullest extent, and cared for like they’re my own children.
 And I was successful at it.